 Real Property: The method of calculating damages should be flexible, so as to reasonably compensate the injured party, and at the same time be fair to all litigants.
 The cost of repair and diminution in value are alternative, oftentimes interchangeable, measures of damage.
-If the plaintiff seeks to recover based on the cost of repair method, evidence of the fair market value of the improved property is not a necessary element of the plaintiff's claim for damages.
+If the plaintiff seeks to recover based on the cost of repair method, evidence of the fair market value of the improved the cost of repair method, evidence of the fair market value of the improved property is not a necessary element of the plaintiff's claim for damages.
 John Thurmond & Associates, Inc. v.
 Kennedy, 668 S.E.2d 666 (Ga.
-2008) (discussing negligent construction and breach of contract cases).
+2008) (discussing a negligent construction and breach of contract cases).
 The cost to repair or restore land may be an appropriate measure of damages, even if the repair costs exceed the diminution in value, so long as restoration would not be an "absurd undertaking."
 Georgia Northeastern R. Co., Inc. v.
 Lusk, 587 S.E.2d 643 (Ga.
 2003); cf. BellSouth Telecommunications, Inc. v.
 Helton, 451 S.E.2d 76 (Ga.
 Ct.
-App.
-1994) ("While the correct measure of damages for injury to realty itself is the difference in value of the property before and after the injury, the appropriate measure of damages if the injury is solely to the structure or building is the cost of repairs.")